We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 Throughout the semester resident students may desire services and equipment best provided through the residence hall staff.
 To provide for various hall needs, a residence fee of $15 is assessed to each resident per semester.
 These fees go into a fund which is administered by the residence hall staff.
 Ten dollars per resident is used for floor and hall activities.
 The remaining $5 is placed in a contingency fund to pay for repairs if a common area is damaged and it is not possible to determine what person is responsible for the damage.
 If money remains in this contingency fund at the end of a semester, it is used for the benefit of the residence life program or to purchase items to upgrade the hall.

-Students who are married, are 23 years of age or older, are living with relatives, have part-time status or are on a special program, are normally allowed to live off campus.
-All other students are required to live on campus unless granted special permission by the director of housing.
+Gordon is a four-year residential college, which means that students are required to live on campus, unless granted special permission by the Director of Housing.
+Students who are married, are 23 years of age or older, are living with relatives, have part-time status qualify to live off campus.
+They must apply before the deadline for each academic year that they plan to live off campus.
 Mid-year petitions will only be considered in extraordinary circumstances.

 Students who live off-campus are expected to comply with all aspects of the Gordon College Life and Conduct Statement and are never permitted to live unmarried with a member of the opposite gender.

-The following provisions apply to the Bromley and Tavilla Hall apartment units:
+The following provisions apply to the Bromley and Tavilla Hall apartment units and spaces in the Village:

-The following provisions apply to the nonapartment residence halls:
+The following provisions apply to all other residence halls on campus:

 Housing During Vacation Periods